Systems Design & Combat UX Case Study

 CONSTRAINTS & TRADEOFFS

-• Only the Lion branch is fully mapped to demonstrate progression depth while avoiding repetition and information overload.
+• Only the Lion branch is fully mapped to demonstrate progression depth while preventing progression complexity from overwhelming player comprehension.

 • Boss encounters resist burst damage to emphasize strategic planning over single-turn optimization.